Ocean-Moist/rohblog/content/blog/Why-ML-is-DOOMED.md

 So how do you find such an `x`?
 There is something called [SMT solvers](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) that can do this for well defined systems of logic.
 They are heavily used in concolic testing and I think there is a **distinct asymmetric advantage** to applying this tech (and other formal methods) to cybersec and other forms of innovation. (this is the real millenium problem)

 ### What are effects (why a CLI app only does stuff that "lowkey" looks like outputs)
-In reality all programs are only useful **insofar as it has effects** (on of SPJ's point in the haskell is useless discussion). **Every interaction**, all IO **needs effects**, which is why haskell wraps every bit of IO in monads.
+In reality all programs are only useful **insofar as it has effects** (SPJ's point in the haskell is useless discussion). **Every interaction**, all IO **needs effects**, which is why haskell wraps every bit of IO in monads.
 Roc solves this problem differently as I mentioned above.
 These effects can programmatically represented as state (types or something) and then turning them into effects is simple.
 For example, take a Roc program embedded in a procedural lang (basically ONLY effects, maybe not even turing complete).

 Take side-effect ridden input (stdin) and pass it off to Roc -> Roc pure, easily testable, function -> Take Roc output and do effects strongly correlated with Roc output.

 **Roc never does IO (effects)**, the environment handles that, but the business logic is done in Roc.
+I also want to mention that Roc also can handle IO, but I think this use case is much cooler.

 ### tl:dr My next big project
 Concolic testing and formal methods in [Roc](https://www.roc-lang.org/).